rabix/benten/Readme.md

 ## Using pipx

-A neat way to install `benten` in a virtual env (isolating it from your system python) and still be able to call it as a regular executable is to use `pipx`
+A neat way to install `denbi-benten` in a virtual env (isolating it from your system python) and still be able to call it as a regular executable is to use `pipx`